squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 {{{
-ip rule add fwmark 1 lookup 100 ip -f inet route add local 0.0.0.0/0 dev eth0 table 100 }}}
+ip rule add fwmark 1 lookup 100 ip -f inet route add local default dev eth0 table 100 ip -f inet6 route add local default dev eth0 table 100 }}}

 Every OS has different security and limitations around what you can do here.
  . /!\ some systems require that '''lo''' is the interface TPROXY uses.
  . /!\ some systems require that an '''ethN''' is the interface TPROXY uses.
  . /!\ some systems require that each receiving interface have its own unique table.
  . /!\ Some OS block multiple interfaces being linked to the table.
 You will see a rejected route when a second {{{ip -f inet route}}} is added to the table.
-Knowing how to erase the custom route entry between tests is useful.
+To erase the custom route entry repeat the rule with '''del''' instead of '''add''.

 On each boot startup set:
 {{{